 Will Dual Enrollment classes affect my eligibility for the Tennessee Hope Scholarship upon graduation from high school?

 Dual enrollment classes will not be included in determining eligibility for the Tennessee Hope Scholarship.
 You remain qualified to receive the Hope Scholarship upon graduation from high school.
 Even though you have taken these dual enrollment classes during high school, you will be classified as a first-time freshman for financial aid purposes after high school graduation.
 In addition, the GPA for your dual/joint enrollment classes is not factored in to your college GPA once you are a freshman; in other words, it will neither hurt or help your GPA once you are in college.

 May I use the Dual Enrollment Lottery Grant for summer classes?

 Yes.
 However, recent sophomores must provide proof that they are already classified as a junior.
-In addition, if the student has already used the $600 maximum grant for the previous fall and spring semesters, she/he cannot receive additional grant money in the summer semester.
+In addition, if the student has already used the maximum grant for the academic year, she/he cannot receive additional grant money in the summer semester.

 How do I register for classes?